Para-Lang/para-compiler/docs/source/installation.rst

 .. note::

-    Every time you change the location of the Para installation folder, the previous command will likely break, so make sure to put it into a safe place and leave it there from that point on!
+    Every time you change the location of the Para installation folder, the alias will break, so make sure to put it into a safe place and leave it there from that point on!

 Windows
 ^^^^^^^